 27 years ago the Arturo Cuéllar-Nathan art dealing business was founded.
 Since then it has maintained its specialty in discovering and dealing with Master drawings and paintings, in particular from the fifteenth to the end of the twentieth century – from Rembrandt to Cézanne and to de Staël.

 Five generations of the family have dedicated their careers to art dealing – the start of which can be traced back to 1855 and the auctioneer Hugo Helbing.
-Since then, the business has expanded and adapted to the changing market and for the past 25 years Corinne and Arturo have been developing the family business in their own individual way.
-From the beginning of their careers they have been drawn especially to nineteenth-century French drawings as well as drawings by the German romantics.
-However, other specialisms include modern drawings in particular by Nicolas de Staël, Baltasar Lobo, Gaston Chaissac, Maurice Estève and Charles Lapicque.
+Since then, the business has expanded and adapted to the changing market and for the past 27 years Arturo has been developing the family business in his own individual way.
+He is now followed by his sons, Salomon, Baltasar and Johannes who have taken active interest in art dealing.